Sad Cypress: Literary significance and reception

 In reviewing several crime novels in The Observers issue of 10 March 1940, Maurice Richardson began, "An outstanding crime week.
 Not only is Agatha Christie shining balefully on her throne, but the courtiers have made an unusually neat artistic arrangement of corpses up and down the steps."
 Concentrating on Sad Cypress specifically, Richardson concluded, "Characterisation brilliantly intense as ever.
-In fact, Agatha Christie has done it again, which is all you need to know."The Scotsmans review in its issue of 11 March 1940 concluded, "Sad Cypress is slighter and rather less ingenious than Mrs Christie's stories usually are, and the concluding explanation is unduly prolonged.
+In fact, Agatha Christie has done it again, which is all you need to know."

+The Scotsmans review in its issue of 11 March 1940 concluded, "Sad Cypress is slighter and rather less ingenious than Mrs Christie's stories usually are, and the concluding explanation is unduly prolonged.
 But it is only with reference to Mrs Christie's own high level that it seems inferior.
 By ordinary standards of detective fiction it is a fascinating and skilfully related tale."

 E R Punshon in The Guardians issue of 2 April 1940 concluded, "The story is told with all and even more of Mrs Christie's accustomed skill and economy of effect, but it is a pity that the plot turns upon a legal point familiar to all and yet so misconceived that many readers will feel the tale is deprived of plausibility."

 Robert Barnard considered this novel to be "A variation on the usual triangle theme and the only time Christie uses the lovely-woman-in-the-dock-accused-of-murder ploy."
 His commentary on it was strongly positive, calling it "Elegiac, more emotionally involving than is usual in Christie, but the ingenuity and superb clueing put it among the very best of the classic titles.
 Her knowledge of poison is well to the fore, but the amateur will also benefit from a knowledge of horticulture and a skill in close reading."

 References to other works

-Peter Lord says that he has been recommended to consult Poirot by Dr John Stillingfleet on the basis of Poirot's brilliant performance in the case related in the short story, The Dream, which had been printed two years earlier in issue 566 of The Strand (magazine) and later printed in book form in The Adventure of the Christmas Pudding in 1960 in the UK and in The Regatta Mystery in the US in 1939.
+Peter Lord says that he has been recommended to consult Poirot by Dr John Stillingfleet on the basis of Poirot's brilliant performance in the case related in the short story, "The Dream", which had been printed two years earlier in issue 566 of The Strand (magazine) and later printed in book form in The Adventure of the Christmas Pudding in 1960 in the UK and in The Regatta Mystery in the US in 1939.
 The character of Stillingfleet later reappears in Third Girl (1966).

 One of the witnesses flown to the trial from New Zealand is named Amelia Sedley, a name borrowed from the novel Vanity Fair by William Makepeace Thackeray.

+The character of Peter Lord appears to be a reference to the work of Christie's colleague and fellow member of the Detection Club, Dorothy L. Sayers.
+Sayers' Lord Peter Wimsey character also drives a Daimler, and in the 1930 novel Strong Poison he falls in love with a woman who is on trial for murder by poisoning.